 If writing is a painful experience, then perhaps journalling or dropping it altogether for some time is a good idea.
 Remember, you are more important than art.

 5. Read (A Lot)

-Beings you are wanting to know how to write a memoir, you will need to read many memoirs.
-Watch films about other people’s lives, especially those who inspire you or have a similar story.
+You will need to read many memoirs to find out how to write a memoir.
+Watch films about other people’s lives, or read memoirs or examples from those who inspire you or have a similar story.
 Note what you liked or what stood out to you as emotionally impactful.

-Notice how other people’s writing influences your own style.
-This can only be a good thing.
-As you incorporate other styles, you will eventually find your own unique style of writing.
+Notice how other people’s writing influences your style.
+This can be a good thing.
+As you incorporate other styles, you will find your unique style of writing.